Trusted WordPress tutorials, when you need them most.

 Why Display Thumbnails With the Previous and Next Post Links?

-In short, thumbnails instantly make your navigation links more eye-catching and clickable.
-They can encourage readers to keep exploring your site.
+Thumbnails instantly make your navigation links more eye-catching and clickable.
+They can encourage readers to keep exploring your site, potentially increasing pageviews and dwell time.

 Another helpful navigation feature is found at the bottom of each blog post.
 There, you will find links to your site’s previous and next posts.